aliyucelgamli/unity-games/README.md

 # unity-games
-Games that i make from Youtube tutorials and another resources.
+Games that i make from tutorial videos and other resources.